nodeca/pica/README.md

 - 1 - Hamming filter, window 1.0px
 - 2 - Lanczos filter, window 2.0px
 - 3 - Lanczos filter, window 3.0px

+### Unsharp mask

+Pica has built in unsharp mask, similar to photoshop, but limited with radius 1.0.
+It's off by default.
+Set `unsharpAmount` and `unsharpThresold` to activate filter.

 References